raopriyam/Leetcode-CTCI-Python/README.md

 adding the python leetcode problem solutions in this repositories.
 The code files are here.
-all CTCI problems solutions are here. some leetcode solutions are here
+all CTCI problems solutions are here. some leetcode solutions are here,